JohnBPerkins/url-shortener/DESIGN.md

 ### 2.2 URL Generation & Collision Handling

 I opted for a hash + salting system to generate codes for the URLs.
-Each URL becomes an 6 character Base62 encoded string, giving about 56.8 billion unique combinations.
+Each URL becomes an 8 character Base62 encoded string, giving about 218 trillion unique combinations.
 Codes have to be unique, so in the event that a collision occurs the code is regenerated with a different salt, ensuring each URL is able to generate a unique code.
 Users must specify a TTL for their shortened URL of 1 hour, 24 hours, or 168 hours (1 week).

 ## 3. API Design